Amir Hamudi Hasan al-Sadi

-He was #32 on the most-wanted list, and Seven of Diamonds in the card deck.
+He was #32 on the most-wanted list, and "Seven of Diamonds" in the US deck of most-wanted Iraqi playing cards.

 Detainment

 He turned himself in to coalition forces on April 12, 2003, with the help of ZDF journalists who he asked to monitor and document his surrender.
 He was detained in Baghdad International Airport as a "High Value Detainee".
 As such he has been subjected to solitary confinement for 23 hours a day.
 The International Committee of the Red Cross stated in its confidential report to the coalition authority that this constituted a "serious violation of the Third and Fourth Geneva Conventions".
 He was both the first person on the most wanted list to turn himself in, and the first to be detained by the U.S.